oldcai/blog/source/_posts/server/remove-old-docker-images.md

 The way to clear old images is as simple as copy and paste the codes below.

-> The images that are still in use would be protected and wouldn't be removed, so it's safe to use these commands.
+> The images that are still in use would be protected and wouldn't be removed.
+> It's safe to use these commands.

 ### Remove images older than 1 week